 - Year 1 & 2 – Cleethorpes & Tattershall Castle

 We have developed a small wildlife area and have started to keep domestic pets in school as we have been using the University of Lincoln’s research on how unwanted behaviours can be changed in young children when undertaking their school work alongside animals.

 The barriers to learning needs from this group of children include severe learning difficulties, poor speech and language skills, English as an additional language, emotional needs and challenging behaviour.
-54% of the academies are on the Free School Meals register.
+The academy currently has 95 disadvantaged pupils.

-There is a range of intervention that takes place on weekly basis-
+There is a range of intervention that takes place on weekly basis during each classroom-

 - Precision teaching – 1 to 1 teaching time focused on phonics and reading for 5 minutes every day